 Where can I find information on experimental results from squirt-testing robots?

-The following articles document work with a cue-testing machine developed at Colorado State University:
+The following articles document work with a cue-testing machine developed at Colorado State University (for CueStix International):

 "Squirt - Part VII: cue test machine results" (BD, February, 2008)

 "Return of the squirt robot" (BD, August, 2008)